 We rely on a combination of patents, trademarks, trade secrets, nondisclosure agreements, proprietary information ownership agreements and other intellectual property measures to protect our intellectual property rights.
-We believe that in order to have a competitive advantage, we must continue to develop and maintain the proprietary aspects of our technologies.
+We believe that to have a competitive advantage, we must continue to develop and maintain the proprietary aspects of our technologies.

-We have fourteen issued U.S. patents, one foreign patent, fifteen pending U.S. non-provisional patent applications, three pending U.S. provisional patent applications, thirty-three pending foreign applications and ten pending PCT patent applications.
+We have eleven issued U.S. patents, five foreign patents, eighteen pending U.S. non-provisional patent applications, no pending U.S. provisional patent applications, eighty-five pending foreign applications and six pending PCT patent applications.
 Our first issued patent expired in 2016, with the last of these patents expiring in 2039.
-The core patent (US 6,881,229) expires in June 2022.

-We have seven U.S. patents directed to articulating implants using our high-strength, high toughness doped silicon nitride solid ceramic.
-The issued patents, which include US 6,881,229; US 7,666,229; US 7,780,738; US 8,123,812; US 8,133,284; US 9,051,639; and US 9,517,136 begin to expire in June 2022.
+We have three U.S. patents directed to articulating implants using our high-strength, high toughness doped silicon nitride solid ceramic.
+These issued patents, which include US 7,666,229; US 9,051,639; and US 9,517,136 will expire in November 2023, September 2032, and March 2034, respectively.

-We also have two U.S. patents related to our CSC technology that are directed to implants that have both a dense load-bearing, or cortical, component and a porous, or cancellous, component, together with a surface coating.
-These issued patents, US 8,133,284 and US 9,649,197 will expire in June 2022 and 2035, respectively.
+We also have one U.S. patent related to our CSC technology that are directed to implants that have both a dense load-bearing, or cortical, component and a porous, or cancellous, component, together with a surface coating.
+The issued patent US 9,649,197 will expire in July 2035.